the-overdriven/mw-enhanced/README.md

 Install [Impact Sounds](https://www.nexusmods.com/morrowind/mods/52747)

 ## How to fix silent NPC groans?
-Some mods break it (Character Sound Overhaul and Impact Sounds - I'm looking at you).
+Some mods break it (~~Character Sound Overhaul and Impact Sounds - I'm looking at you~~ apparently it was fixed in last versions).
 Install [Deathrattle Sounds](https://www.nexusmods.com/morrowind/mods/53938), it doesn't restore groans on hit, but it does restore groans on death.
 And adds some extra.
 It fixes NPCs blabbering after death as well.
 Recommended together with [Small Quality of Life Improvements - MWSE](https://www.nexusmods.com/morrowind/mods/53905), which includes a component preventing repeating same combat voice-overs repeatedly (I Heard You The First Time!)

 ## How to silence your character's groans?
 No mod that mutes that at the moment, but [Hit Sound Overhaul](https://www.nexusmods.com/morrowind/mods/55049) can help with misplaced groans.
 Also: [Voice Overhaul](https://www.nexusmods.com/morrowind/mods/51215)
 Related: [Mute High-Pitched Hit Sounds](https://www.nexusmods.com/morrowind/mods/53764)

+## How to silence your character's taunts during battle?
+Where are they coming from?
+You probably have AURA installed.
+Go to MWSE config and change `PCtaunts` to `false`.

 ## How to disable vanity camera? (the one that turns on after 30 seconds)
 Install [No Auto Vanity Camera aka NoAutoVanityCam](https://www.nexusmods.com/morrowind/mods/48933)